 - Supports faculty to establish prominence and visibility through state and national professional contributions and to maintain UCA's prominence as the premier educator preparation institution in Arkansas.

-- Maintains and supports resources such as the Technology Learning Center, the Child Study Center, partner schools, multimedia classrooms, and outreach programs such as the Mashburn Center, the Leadership Institute, and 'We the People' program.
+- Maintains and supports resources such as the Technology Learning Center, the Child Study Center, partner schools, multimedia classrooms, and outreach programs such as the Mashburn Center, the Leadership Institute, and the “We the People” program.

 To help achieve this mission, the college is committed to working collaboratively with elementary and secondary schools, post-secondary institutions, state agencies, and other public and private groups to address educational issues.
 Faculty members are actively involved with organizations at the state, regional, and national levels, with schools, and with human service agencies.

-The university's teacher preparation programs are accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the Arkansas Department of Education.
+The university's teacher preparation programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the Arkansas Department of Education.
 Graduates of UCA's teacher education programs typically perform well on examinations of professional preparation.
 In Arkansas, the Department of Education provides the Praxis II pass rates for all teacher preparation units in the state to the U.S. Secretary of Education as mandated by the Higher Education Amendments of 1998.
 The pass rate for each academic year since 1999-2000 is published as part of the Title II Teacher Education Report Card.
-The pass rate is available to the public and may be accessed online at http://uca.edu/panda/panda-reports/title-ii-reports/ [link updated 2015-11-20].
+The pass rate is available to the public and may be accessed online at http://www2.uca.edu/panda/reports/title2.

 The college is housed on campus in Mashburn Hall, and the Child Study Center is adjacent to the university campus.
 The college comprises three academic departments: Early Childhood and Special Education, Leadership Studies, and Teaching and Learning.
-The Office of Candidate Services and Field Experiences coordinates teacher education admissions, early field experiences, internships and licensure.
+The Office of Candidate Services coordinates teacher education admissions, early field experiences, internships, and licensure.
 The Technology Learning Center serves faculty, candidates, and the community with technology labs and with a media resource center for the design and development of instructional materials.

 The Professional Education Unit (PEU) is the umbrella organization under which teaching faculty, academic administrators, and practicing professionals come together to collaborate on the design, delivery, approval, and accreditation of all education programs.
 The faculty number approximately 90 full-time and part-time, and the administrators represent over thirteen different instructional departments in five colleges.
 The Dean of the College of Education leads the PEU and provides university-wide coordination for all education programs, working in partnership with the other deans of the university.